Next-Gen App & Browser Testing Cloud

 Design for security from day one.
 The foundational principle: enforce role separation, encrypt data in transit and at rest, sign build and test artifacts, and centralize assets with least-privilege access.

 An encrypted test data vault is a hardened store where sensitive fixtures and credentials remain encrypted and are only retrievable by authorized identities through audited access paths.
-Regulatory drivers such as SOX and GDPR demand immutable audit trails, minimization and masking of personal data, and documented approvals for changes to automated controls.
+Regulatory frameworks such as SOX and GDPR demand immutable audit trails, minimization and masking of personal data, and documented approvals for changes to automated controls.

 | Component | Security Controls |